crisluengo/doxpp/README.md

 5. Link override and overridden functions together.
 6. There's no way to have the literal text "`\ref`" (and similar commands) in the documentation, we need to avoid matching commands inside backticks or in code blocks.
+7. References to a member that is injected into a different namespace it was declared in are not resolved (e.g. through a `using` statement, or members of an anonymous or inline namespace).

 Things that Clang doesn't tell us:

 1. Clang doesn't easily report on pre-processor macros.
 Instead of making things complicated, we just require adding the `\macro` (or `\def`) command at the top of the documentation block.
-2. Clang doesn't say if an override function is `final`.
-3. Clang doesn't say if a variable or function is `constexpr`, but we worked our way around that.
+2. Clang doesn't say if a variable or function is `constexpr`, but we worked our way around that.

 # License